Inside Netflix's 'Adolescence'

 Downton Abbey, the Grand Finale, is the third and purportedly last film adapted from the beloved six-season series about life at a British country estate in the early 20th century.

-The movie, which opens in theaters this week, finds many changes afoot at Downton in 1930, with a large ensemble of returning veterans joined by actors Paul Giamatti, Alessandro Navola, and Simon Russell Beale.
+The movie, which opens in theaters this week, finds many changes afoot at Downton in 1930, with a large ensemble of returning veterans joined by actors Paul Giamatti, Alessandro Nivola, and Simon Russell Beale.

 Our film critic, Justin Chang, has this review.

-Ever since the events of Downton Abbey began in 1912, the characters haven't been able to stop talking about how quickly the world around them is changing.
+Ever since the events of Downton Abbey began in 1912, The characters haven't been able to stop talking about how quickly the world around them is changing.

 Paradoxically, the constant repetition of this idea has made the show, and the movies, feel comfortingly and sometimes annoyingly static.

-A world war, an epidemic, inventions, revolutions, births, deaths, marriages, scandals, and an awful lot of servant turnover.
+Sure, a lot has happened over six seasons and two movies, a world war, an epidemic, inventions, revolutions, births, deaths, marriages, scandals, and an awful lot of servant turnover.

 But the class constraints and gender roles of the era are still largely in effect.
+The winds of progress sure do take their sweet time.

-And so does the creator and screenwriter Julian Fellows, who's clearly reluctant to say goodbye to these characters or upend their world order too abruptly.
+And so so does the creator and screenwriter Julian Fellows, who's clearly reluctant to say goodbye to these characters or upend their world order too abruptly.

 And so we have a third movie, Downton Abbey the Grand Finale, which sounds like a pretty definitive farewell, but who knows?

-Either way, it's much better than the previous movie, Downton Abbey, a new era, which felt smug and preposterous even for a series that has always been, unapologetically, both.
+Either way, it's much better than the previous movie, Downton Abbey A New Era, which felt smug and preposterous even for a series that has always been, unapologetically, both.

+The new movie, directed by Simon Curtis, takes place in 1930.
 A portrait of the recently deceased Dowager Countess, the late, great Maggie Smith, hangs on one of the house's many walls.

 Even in death, she's still looking down on everyone.

-Lady Mary Crawley, the superb Michelle Dockery, is preparing to take charge of Downton.
+Lady Mary Crawley, the superb Michelle Dockery, is preparing to take charge of Downton, while her father, Robert, reluctantly steps into retirement with his wife, Cora.

 As succession dramas go, the Crawleys aren't exactly the Murdochs, but their plans do hit a snag when Mary ditches her absentee husband and immediately becomes a social pariah.